ImaginaryLogs/CSNETWK-MCO3/README.md

 ##### Key Features

-- Thread-safe singleton pattern using double-checked locking
+- Thread-safe singleton pattern using double-checked locking.
-- Centralized log storage with thread-safe operations
+- Centralized log storage with thread-safe operations.
-- Instance management for different logger configurations
+- Instance management for different logger configurations.
-- Log filtering and retrieval capabilities
+- Log filtering and retrieval capabilities.
+- Stores Logs in a file once the length or time threshold has been reached.

 ##### Methods for Logger